Last Updated on November 16, 2023

 Talk to a real estate agent

 For inexperienced investors, in particular, real estate agents can be particularly helpful in finding a house to flip.
 Really experienced real estate agents can help real estate investors find houses to flip, and know the best places for flipping homes.
 This helps investors know how to quickly filter options that apply and give the best possible real estate investment applied.

-The Rehab Financial Group recommends acquiring an agent that specializes in REO (Real Estate Owned).
+Experts often recommend acquiring an agent that specializes in REO (Real Estate Owned).
 REO is a property held by a lender due to a borrower defaulting on a loan.
 A lot of these properties qualify as REO due to a foreclosure, which makes them priced lower than many surrounding homes.
 Repairing an REO home often makes a lucrative house flip.
-Another option the Rehab Financial Group recommends, which is safer but less lucrative than talking to an agent, is talking to a wholesaler.
+Another option that fix and flip experts recommend which is safer but less lucrative than talking to an agent, is talking to a wholesaler.
 A wholesaler is someone who buys rehab properties and puts them under contract.
 Wholesalers are not considered the most cost effective method, but they are very efficient and may save a lot of bandwidth for real estate investors.